 Browsing: Reference rates

-The Alternative Reference Rates Committee today issued consultations on draft fallback language for floating rate notes and syndicated business loans that reference the U.S. dollar London Interbank Offer Rate.
+The Alternative Reference Rates Committee today issued a consultation on draft fallback language for variable-rate private student loans that reference the U.S. dollar London Interbank Offer Rate.

 Bankers have a menu of potential alternative reference rates, each of which requires attention to understand.

 The Federal Reserve Bank of New York today published its final calculation methodology for determining the daily compounded averages of the Secured Overnight Financing Rate, as well as the daily SOFR index that will allow users to calculate average rates over customer time periods.